CyprienKelma/CyprienKelma/README.md

 I'm currently actively working on the GCP Professional DE Certification this year too.
 That said, I'm far from disliking AWS, especially MWAA, S3, EC2, Lambda and ECR/EKS.

-#### Areas for improvement :

-Although there are too many interesting concepts and tools out there, I'm currently focusing my learning on three things in the short/medium term:
-1. Keep and improve the fundamentals.
-There are always the essentials that aren't very fashionable but are more indispensable than ever.
-2. Improve my understanding and ability with Cloud Computing product, especially on GCP.
-3. Improve myself in Micro Batch and Streaming concept and tools, like Kafka, Pub/Sub and Flink.

 ---

 ### 🛠️​ Current side project :